annotation/text-fabric/tf/docs/about/searchusage.md

     *Why would you want to include such a "criterion"?*

-    Some applications, such as the Text-Fabric browser collect the features used in a query to retrieve result information to be presented to the user.
+    Some applications, such as the TF browser collect the features used in a query to retrieve result information to be presented to the user.
 So if you want to include the values of a particular feature, mention that feature with a `*`.